Create SCIM connectors for on-premises provisioning

-The detailed instructions listed below for enabling SSL are also located in the example-server/README.txt file.
+The following detailed instructions for enabling SSL are also located in the example-server/README.txt file.

-You can follow the five steps below to enable SSL using self-signed certificates.
-To improve security and use certificates signed by trusted third-parties, you can follow the step 5 below to import that type of certificate into the trust store of the Okta Provisioning Agent.
+The following five steps enable you to enable SSL using self-signed certificates.
+To improve security and use certificates signed by trusted third-parties, you can import that type of certificate into the trust store of the Okta Provisioning Agent in step 5.

 Step 1: Generate a key

-If your Tomcat Server is accessed through an IP, such as https://10.11.12.13:8443/, execute the following command in the place of the above command to generate the key.
-Note that the command below should be executed from a Java 7 installation.
+If your Tomcat Server is accessed through an IP, such as https://10.11.12.13:8443/, execute the following command to generate the key instead of the preceding command.
+This command should be executed from a Java 7 installation.
 The option -ext san to specify IPs in the SubjectAltNames is available only in Java 7.

 $JAVA_HOME/bin/keytool -genkey -alias scim_tom -ext san=ip:10.11.12.13 -keyalg RSA -keystore /root/scim_tomcat_keystore

-Important: If the environmental variable on your system is not $JAVA_HOME, substitute the correct variable, such as $JAVA_7_HOME, etc.
+Important: If the environmental variable on your system isn't $JAVA_HOME, substitute the correct variable, such as $JAVA_7_HOME, or similar.

 Step 2: Go to $TOMCAT_HOME/conf/server.xml and enable SSL

-Use the configuration below which asks Tomcat to use the keystore /root/scim_tomcat_keystore that was generated in the commands listed above.
+Use the following configuration to have Tomcat use the keystore /root/scim_tomcat_keystore that was generated from the preceding commands.